 confirmation that services provided comply with all applicable standards; and

-required signatures.
+customer satisfaction and service delivery can be verified by the customer's signature on the associated form or by VR staff contact with the customer.

+For information on signatures refer to VR-SFP 3.11.1 Documentation and Signatures.

 Payment for Project SEARCH Asset Discovery is made when the VR counselor approves a complete, accurate, signed, and dated VR3370, Project SEARCH Asset Discovery Report, and invoice

 16.4 Project SEARCH Skills Training Services